Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

 ### Prerequisites

-1. You need to have GitHub account, if you don’t please create one here https://github.com
+1. You need to have GitHub account with a repo, if you don’t please create one here https://github.com - or you can use the provided account:
+  Username: azureserverlessdemo@gmail.com
+  Password: S3rverless1

 2. Access to Azure Subscription, please check here https://portal.azure.com